SekaiCTF 2024 challenges

 1. Call autoDisplay()

-2. Retrieve the auto_input URL query parameter.
+2. Retrieve the auto_input query parameter from the current document’s address.

-3. Retrieve the fulldisplay URL query parameter.
+3. Retrieve the fulldisplay query parameter from the current document’s address.

 4. Sanitize auto_input in sanitizeInput() by: